-Prior to joining Mayer Brown in 2013, Mike worked as a law clerk to Judge Jay S. Bybee of the Ninth Circuit Court of Appeals, and to Judge Nicholas G. Garaufis of the Eastern District of New York.
-He also spent a year as a litigation associate at another prominent international law firm based in New York.
+Prior to joining Mayer Brown in 2013, Mike was a law clerk to Judge Jay S. Bybee of the Ninth Circuit Court of Appeals, and to Judge Nicholas G. Garaufis of the Eastern District of New York.
+He also spent a year as a litigation associate at another prominent firm.
 Mike received his JD with high honors from the University of Chicago Law School, where he was a comments editor on the Law Review.
 He received his undergraduate degree from Cornell University.

 The University of Chicago Law School, JD, with high honors, Comments Editor, University Of Chicago Law Review